Rishabh42/CineMatch/M3-report/fairness_feedback_loop.md

 #### Definition

 In order to analyze the fairness of our model, it is important to define what we mean by fairness.
-In the scientific literature, there are numerous definitions of fairness, and a taxonomy of these definitions can be found in [1].
+In the scientific literature, there are numerous definitions of fairness, and a taxonomy of these definitions can be found in [this paper](https://dl.acm.org/doi/pdf/10.1145/3547333).
 The definition of fairness that we will use in our project is based on three principles:

 - Our definition is **outcome-oriented**, meaning that it considers the fairness of the outputs of our model rather than the process.
 - We evaluate fairness in relation to **groups of individuals** (for example, based on their gender, age, etc.) rather than the individuals themselves.